Geometric Transformer for Fast and Robust Point Cloud Registration: Experiments

 When using our local-to-global registration (LGR) for computing transformation, our method brings the registration recall to $91.5\%$ on 3DMatch and $74.0\%$ on 3DLoMatch, surpassing all RANSAC-based baselines by a large margin.
 The results are also very close to those of ours with RANSAC, but LGR gains over $100$ times acceleration over RANSAC in the pose time.
 These results demonstrate the superiority of our method in both accuracy and speed.

-\paragraph{Ablation studies.} We conduct extensive ablation studies for a better understanding of the various modules in our method.
+\ptitle{Ablation studies.} We conduct extensive ablation studies for a better understanding of the various modules in our method\footnote{Due to space limit, we present some ablation studies in Appx.~D.3.}.
 To evaluate superpoint (patch) matching, we introduce another metric \emph{Patch Inlier Ratio} (PIR) which is the fraction of patch matches with actual overlap.
 The FMR and IR are reported with \emph{all} dense point correspondences, with LGR being used for registration.

-To study the effectiveness of the \emph{geometric self-attention}, we compare six methods for intra-point-cloud feature learning in \cref{table:ablation-study-rge}: (a) graph neural network~\cite{huang2021predator}, (b) self-attention with no positional embedding~\cite{yu2021cofinet}, (c) absolute coordinate embedding~\cite{sarlin2020superglue}, (d) relative coordinate embedding~\cite{zhao2021point}, (e) pair-wise distance embedding, and (f) geometric structure embedding.
+To study the effectiveness of the \emph{geometric self-attention}, we compare seven methods for intra-point-cloud feature learning in \cref{table:ablation-study-rge}: (a) graph neural network~\cite{huang2021predator}, (b) self-attention with no positional embedding~\cite{yu2021cofinet}, (c) absolute coordinate embedding~\cite{sarlin2020superglue}, (d) relative coordinate embedding~\cite{zhao2021point}, (e) point pair features~\cite{drost2010model,raposo2017using} embedding, (f) pair-wise distance embedding, (g) geometric structure embedding.
 Generally, injecting geometric information boosts the performance.
 But the gains of coordinate-based embeddings are limited due to their transformation variance.
-Surprisingly, GNN performs well on RR.
-This is because $k$NN graphs are transformation-invariant.
+Surprisingly, GNN performs well on RR thanks to the transformation invariance of $k$NN graphs.
 However, it suffers from limited receptive fields which harms the IR performance.
-Our method outperforms the alternatives by a large margin on all the metrics, especially in the low-overlap scenarios, even with only the pair-wise distance embedding.
-Note that all methods use the same point matching module, so the improvements come from the more accurate superpoint correspondences.
+Although PPF embedding is theoretically invariant to transformation, it is hard to estimate accurate normals for the superpoints in practice, which leads to inferior performance.
+Our method outperforms the alternatives by a large margin on all the metrics, especially in the low-overlap scenarios, even with only the pair-wise distance embedding, demontrating the strong robustness of our method.

 Next, we ablate the \emph{overlap-aware circle loss} in \cref{table:ablation-study-ocl}.
 We compare four loss functions for supervising the superpoint matching: (a) cross-entropy loss~\cite{sarlin2020superglue}, (b) weighted cross-entropy loss~\cite{yu2021cofinet}, (c) circle loss~\cite{sun2020circle}, and (d) overlap-aware circle loss.
 For the first two models, an optimal transport layer is used to compute the matching matrix as in~\cite{yu2021cofinet}.
 Circle loss works much better than the two variants of cross-entropy loss, verifying the effectiveness of supervising superpoint matching in a metric learning fashion.
 Our overlap-aware circle loss beats the vanilla circle loss by a large margin on all the metrics.